Uber on the water type service starting up at Lake of the Ozarks

 “It’s a way for people to get a ride on the water right now, conveniently, safely, affordably from any dock to any dock.
 If that existed, then we’d no longer have the excuse for our behavior of boating intoxicated and doing these things.”

 Hatraf is seeking to revolutionize recreational boating through the use of technology and empowering entrepreneurs.
-He claims to have 57 drivers prepared to serve the 250,000 people per weekend that, according Lake of the Ozarks Convention and Visitors Bureau, visit the destination over the summer season.
+He claims to have 57 drivers prepared to serve the 250,000 people per weekend that, according to Lake of the Ozarks Convention and Visitors Bureau, visit the destination over the summer season.

 The service, which is called “Anchor”, has started off offering trips from point A to point B, or a cruise which would have the same starting and ending spot.